 Tropical Agriculture Workshops

-These intermediate classes are geared toward experienced overseas workers with involvement in agricultural development or those who have participated in Tropical Agricultural Development I. The workshops range from three to five day-long courses offered at the ECHO farm in North Fort Myers, Florida.
+These intermediate classes are geared toward experienced overseas workers with involvement in agricultural development or those who have participated in Introduction to Tropical Agricultural Development.
+Our five day-long courses are offered at the ECHO farm in North Fort Myers, Florida.
 Course attendees will participate in an in-depth look at new and different subjects that will be announced after the first of the year.
 The workshops are a combination of small classroom instruction, hands-on work on the farm, visits with staff, and study in the library.
 Much of the course content is presented from a biblical perspective.

 Who the course is for: